loradar/loradar_tool/Version 3 (Kerlink Wirnet Station)/README.md

 1) Please make sure that the wiring of the  Kerlink Wirnet Station is okay
 ![Correct wiring](https://drive.google.com/uc?export=view&id=1N7IykG61Pg5LXPOWJy6CH8Crh6R4sSuM)
 2) For the Power over Ethernet injector
-	• Connect “Data & Power out”   to the cable connected to the gateway
+- Connect “Data & Power out”   to the cable connected to the gateway
-	• Data In : Cable connected to the network (router)
+- Data In : Cable connected to the network (router)
 3) Gain access to the router and see whether that the gateway has obtained an IP-address from it.
 (It should and that is used to connect to the gate-way)
 4) From a browser try to connect to that IP-Address
 5) Enter your login details, these are the default username and password:
-	• Login : admin
+- Login : admin
-	• Password: spnpwd
+- Password: spnpwd
-6) If it does not obtain an IP from the router, connect the cable that connected to the router to the computer and try following,
+6) If it does not obtain an IP from the router, connect the cable that connected to the router to the computer and try following:
-	• Try to connect to the IP 192.168.13.151.
+- Try to connect to the IP 192.168.13.151.
 Please set the computers LAN to the same (something like 192.168.13.150)

 ## Information extraction (Requires Internet Connection)
 To extract the information, follow the steps below: